Levi Dean: Life and career

 Dean served in the Xenia City Council from 2018 to 2025.

 In March 2024, Dean defeated Joshua Day, Robert Fudge and Tyler Scott in the Republican primary election for the 71st district of the Ohio House of Representatives.
 In November 2024, he defeated Krista Magaw in the general election, winning 70 percent of the votes.
 He succeeded Bill Dean.
 He assumed office on January 1, 2025.

 Abortion Legislation

 In June 2025, Dean co-sponsored the Ohio Prenatal Equal Protection Act, a proposed bill that would grant full legal personhood to fertilized embryos and criminalize abortion as homicide.
 Critics argued that defining all fertilized embryos as legal persons, despite the high rate of natural embryonic loss, introduces legal and biological inconsistencies.
 They also argued that natural processes such as miscarriage—which account for most embryo loss—are unaddressed by the legislation, raising concerns about the bill's implications.

+Committee assignments

+As of June 2026, Dean serves on the following committees in the Ohio House.